robfromboulder/tugboat/README.md

 Docker [utility container](https://www.thefullstackjunkie.com/blog/docker-utility-container) for Graylog plugin development

 This container provides the **right versions** of `graylog-project`, `javac` and `mvn` utilities for Graylog 6.2 plugin development, without dedicating your workstation to this purpose.
-This container is not designed to run as a daemon -- instead it executes a single command (using the current working directory) and then stops and removes itself.
+This container is not designed to run as a server or daemon -- instead it executes a single command (using the current working directory) and then stops and removes itself.

 [![CodeFactor](https://www.codefactor.io/repository/github/robfromboulder/tugboat/badge)](https://www.codefactor.io/repository/github/robfromboulder/tugboat)